The Fourth of July and Freedom

 Happy Independence Day!
-Today, the United States of America celebrates freedom.
+Today, the United States of America celebrates sovereignty.

-This year feels different than previous Fourth of July celebrations.
-Maybe it’s because there are more speeches, more celebrations, and visually more flags around than before as we reach a special 250-year marker.
+This year feels different than previous Fourth of July celebrations and for obvious reasons: more political speeches, more celebrations, and more flags raised in celebration of a milestone 250-year birthday.

-People who came to see the ships were patriots.
+People who came to see the ships seemed curiously excited about this incredible sight.
+Some were patriots.
 Many were immigrants.
-There was a couple in front of me, holding hands, who were speaking Russian or Ukrainian; many Asians, a group that comprises the largest demographic in my neighborhood, came to see the ships too.
+Many were both.
+A couple in front of me, holding hands, were speaking Russian or Ukrainian; many Asians, now the largest demographic in my neighborhood, largely came too.

 Fifty years ago, I was in my mother’s womb, a few months from my debut into the world.
 I am sure I heard the fireworks as I floated in placenta!

-I would get to experience in my lifetime a shot at what people call The American Dream as the first of my generation in the United States.
+I would soon after get to experience a shot at what people call The American Dream as a first-generation American.
 And I would say, so far, so good.
 But not without a sense of something missing.

-I have also had a lingering grief throughout my lifetime for my ancestral homeland, one that I only visited once and am so grateful for that opportunity.
-As an homage to my Italian culture, I speak rather fluently, a rarity among most of my fellow Italian-Americans.
+I have always had a lingering grief throughout my life related to separation from my ancestral land of Puglia, one that I only visited once in spite of going to the parts of Italy many times, and I am so grateful for that opportunity.

-American History was a favorite subject of mine in school, and the first hint of my writing talent was actually connected to my family’s immigrant past: two separate essays at different times in my young life on the value of immigrants in America won contests.
+Nonetheless, American History was a favorite subject of mine in school, and the first hint of my writing talent was actually connected to my family’s immigrant past: two separate essays written in grade school and high school on the value of immigrants in America won writing contests.

-When I would sit in the back seat of my parents’ car during road trips as a kid and look outside the window at rural America, this city kid thought, that must be freedom.
+During road trips as a kid, I would delight in looking outside the car window in rural America.
+Flags perched on every porch, this city kid thought, this must be freedom.
 You’re left alone, nobody is bothering you.
-No neighbors blasting their radio on the stoops of urban Brooklyn when you are trying to sleep.
-No bombs going off like in those countries I learned about in Social Studies.
-The song of birds, maybe, and barbecues in some distant lawn.
+No neighbors blasting their radio on the stoops of Brooklyn when you are trying to sleep.
+No bombs going off like in those war-torn countries I learned about in Social Studies.
+The song of birds, maybe, and barbecues on some distant lawn.

 The Declaration of Independence at the New York Public Library.